 That is until we have recently discovered that Mr. D Math now has 2 economics classes!

 We have recently started using the Mr. D Math homeschool economics curriculum for grades 5-8.
-Freddie is about half of the way through Junior Economics and HE LOVES IT.
+My son is about half of the way through the Junior Economics homeschool curriculum and he loves it.

-Junior Economics is a self-paced economics curriculum for kids in grades 5-8.
+Junior Economics is a self-paced economics course for students in grades 5-8.
 There are 32 lessons and there are quizzes and homework after each one.

 Freddie is taking junior economics for middle school, but Mr. D Math also offers a high school course too (16 lessons and is worth 1/2 credit).

 Junior Economics consists of 32 self-paced lessons that have to be taken in a certain order.
 Within each of the lessons, there is a video to watch, normally a worksheet or an assignment, a quiz, and a final summary.